St Francis Surgery: Pilgrims Close, Chandlers Ford, Eastleigh, SO53 4ST

 The Patient Advice and Liaison Service, known as PALS, has been introduced to ensure that the NHS listens to patients, their relatives, carers and friends, and answers their questions and resolves their concerns as quickly as possible.
 For any enquiry (eg. test results, follow up arrangements, management plans etc) relating to your hospital inpatient or outpatient care please use PALS to chase up the enquiry on your behalf.

-Southampton General Hospital PALS
+Southampton General Hospital PALS 02381 206325

-Royal South Hants PALS
+Royal South Hants PALS 02381 206325

-Royal Hampshire County Hospital PALS
+Royal Hampshire County Hospital PALS 01256 486766

 Mental Health Services

 Child and Adolescent Mental Health Services (CAMHS) are an NHS service that aims to help young people up to the age of 18 who are finding it hard to manage their emotional and psychological health, and who are suffering with acute, chronic and severe mental health problems.
-The website contains useful information, advice and resources for support and also allows young people or their families to directly make referrals to the service themselves - with no need wait for a GP appointment first.
+The website contains useful information, advice, training for parents, and resources for support and also allows young people or their families to directly make referrals to the service themselves - with no need wait for a GP appointment first.

 Eastleigh Youth Counselling Service offers confidential counselling by trained counsellors, the service is free for people aged 11-19 years.